Novel, first-principles approach to deriving Electromagnetic field transformations under oblique Lorentz-Boosts and arbitrary Spatial Rotations: Introduction

-Akin to Griffiths’ [2] deductions, Jackson [1] in his authoritative text adroitly ‘generalizes’ the particular $x$ - Lorentz boost results; as also do Panofsky and Phillips \cite{Panofsky1962}.
-Another elegant treatment by Lorrain and Corson \cite{nla.cat-vn1982088} appeals to the Lorentz force perceived in the two x - boosted frames that yields connections among the Cartesian components of the fields in those frames, akin to the derivation by Resnick \cite{Resnick1968-RESITS} in his lucid introductory text on special relativity.
-Remarkably, Reitz, Milford and Christy \cite{10.5555/1387035} employ the EM-field tensor and the Lorentz boosts but only with the relative boost velocity along the chosen x - direction in particular.
-Further, it is tacitly surmised, albeit on reasonable grounds [2] that transformations established for particular geometries should hold for time-varying cases as well.
+Akin to Griffiths’ \cite{Griffiths:1492149} deductions, Jackson \cite{Jackson:100964} in his authoritative text adroitly ‘generalizes’ the particular $x$ - Lorentz boost results; as also do Panofsky and Phillips \cite{Panofsky1962}.
+Another elegant treatment by Lorrain and Corson \cite{nla.cat-vn1982088} appeals to the Lorentz force perceived in the two $x$-boosted frames that yields connections among the Cartesian components of the fields in those frames, akin to the derivation by Resnick \cite{Resnick1968-RESITS} in his lucid introductory text on special relativity.
+Remarkably, Reitz, Milford and Christy \cite{10.5555/1387035} employ the EM-field tensor and the Lorentz boosts but only with the relative boost velocity along the chosen $x$ - direction in particular.
+Likewise, another dignified text by Landau and Lifshitz \cite{Landau:1975pou} exploits the fact that the electromagnetic $4$-Vector Potential $A^{\mu}$ under Lorentz transformations transforms exactly as the space-time coordinates $x^{\mu}=(ct, \vec{x})$ ; consequently, $(A^{'})^{\mu}$ in the primed frame is obtained, whose appropriate derivatives with respect to the primed space-time coordinates yield the transformed Electric and Magnetic fields.
+However, this is demonstrated only for the $x$-boosts (Equations (24.1) through (24.4) therein, pp. 62) , as it once again becomes cumbersome to consider the oblique general Lorentz-boost.
+Further, it is tacitly surmised, albeit on reasonable grounds \cite{Griffiths:1492149} that transformations established for particular geometries should hold for time-varying cases as well.
 Note that the EM-field transformations under general Lorentz-boosts, viz.
 Eqs.
 (1) and (2), are coordinate-free and embody dynamical (time-varying charge and current densities) situations.
 As done in the standard texts cited above, the results are made plausible by suitably escalating to generality the simple EM-field connections occurring in several diversified special cases.
 As outlined above, these special cases incorporate appropriately chosen ideal geometries with the boost-velocity designated along a given Cartesian coordinate-axis.
-For example, as depicted in Fig. 2, an ideal parallel-plate capacitor in a frame $\Sigma$ that has its planes intercepting all the coordinate axes (finite intercepts) can furnish in general an oblique electrostatic field with all the Cartesian components non-vanishing.
+For example, as depicted in Fig.2, an ideal parallel-plate capacitor in a frame $\Sigma$ that has its planes intercepting all the coordinate axes (finite intercepts) can furnish in general an oblique electrostatic field with all the Cartesian components non-vanishing.
 Now, if a relatively inertial frame $\Sigma^{'}$ moves (from the standpoint of the unprimed frame) with an oblique relative velocity $\vec{v}={v^{x}}{\hat{i}}+v^{y}\hat{j}+v^{z}\hat{k}$ the general Lorentz boosts bear the space-time coordinate-connections

 connecting spatial parts and temporal parts are given by

 The magnetic field from the standpoint of $\Sigma^{'}$ could also have components along all the three Cartesian directions: thus an ideal cylindrical solenoid as noted above (not depicted herein), oriented in a general direction in $\Sigma$ will produce all the three magnetostatic field components, mapping onto electric and magnetic fields in the $\Sigma^{'}$ frame.
 Delving into ‘parallel-perpendicular’ component decompositions to extract the EM-field transformation law in such situations will prove formidable. {\it In the most general situation, both charge and current densities will be time-dependent, a truly electro-dynamic case, further making parallel-perpendicular decompositions aggravatingly unfeasible}.
 A legitimate question may therefore be posed: is it possible to directly obtain the EM-field transformations under a general Lorentz-boost with oblique relative velocity between two inertial frames, free from any encumbrances like ‘generalizing from particular instances’ and further, to manifestly encompass dynamical situations?
 Moreover, how do the fields transform under pure 3-D rotations?